ivancheban/btc-bot/README.md

     ```

 3. In your GitHub repository settings, go to Secrets and variables > Actions.
 4. Add a new repository secret named `NETLIFY_URL` with your Netlify function URL as the value.
+For example, https://my-bitcoin-price-bot.netlify.app/.netlify/functions/bot

 ## Usage